Ex-Scottish leader Nicola Sturgeon arrested by police investigating governing party’s finances

-LONDON (AP) — Former Scottish First Minister Nicola Sturgeon, who dominated politics in Scotland for years, was arrested Sunday by police investigating the finances of the governing, pro-independence Scottish National Party.
+LONDON (AP) — Former Scottish First Minister Nicola Sturgeon, who dominated politics in Scotland for almost a decade, was arrested Sunday by police investigating the finances of the governing, pro-independence Scottish National Party.

-Police Scotland said a 52-year-old woman was detained “as a suspect in connection with the ongoing investigatn into the funding and finances of the Scottish National Party.”
+Police Scotland said a 52-year-old woman was detained “as a suspect in connection with the ongoing investigation into the funding and finances of the Scottish National Party.”

-“The woman is in custody and is being questioned by Police Scotland detectives,” the force said.
+“The woman is in custody and is being questioned by Police Scotland detectives,” the force said, without naming Sturgeon.
+British police do not identify suspects until they are charged.

-U.K. police do not name suspects until they are charged.
-The BBC and other media outlets identified the arrested woman as Sturgeon.
-The party did not immediately comment.
+A spokesperson for Sturgeon said the former first minister voluntarily attended an interview with police and would cooperate with the force’s investigation.

+The SNP said the party had been “cooperating fully with this investigation and will continue to do so.
+However it is not appropriate to publicly address any issues while that investigation is ongoing.”

 Scottish police have been investigating how 600,000 pounds ($745,000) designated for a Scottish independence campaign was spent.

-Party treasurer Colin Beattie and former chief executive Peter Murrell were arrested previously and questioned as part of the investigation.
+Two former SNP officials, Colin Beattie, who was treasurer, and Peter Murrell, who was chief executive, were previously arrested and questioned as part of the investigation.
 Neither has been charged.

 Murrell is Sturgeon’s husband, and police searched the couple’s home in Glasgow after his arrest in April.